sarthakm21/Space-Invaders/README.md

 # Space-Invaders
-To run the game, start a local server on your computer.
+To run the game locally, start a local server on your computer.

 I recommend using a Live Server Extension for the text editor you are using
 - For vscode, install the live server extension